 Figure 14.2.
-A western view of Lakeview Village, overlooking the Jim Tovey Lakeview Conservation Area.
+A western view of Lakeview Village, overlooking the Jim Tovey Lakeview Conservation Area. (c.
+My Lakeview Village)

 The outcome of the process culminated in a collective community vision and a Master Plan document that visualizes the transformation of the Lakeview Waterfront area from an industrial area into a new mixed use waterfront community.